 Quality over quantity, people!
-You will burn out if you attempt to write valuable and meaningful content every. single. day.
+You will slowly burn out if you attempt to write valuable and meaningful content every. single. day.
 Your writing will suffer and it will be obvious to your readers.
 Posting every day shortens the life span of your post to a single day which is hardly enough time to gain social media attention, traffic, or comments.

 If blogging begins to feel like an obligation to get through, rather than an enjoyable hobby, it’s time to re-evaluate your priorities.
 Consistency is key.
 Make an editorial calendar and stick to a schedule.

 My Advice: Start a weekly feature (ie. Operation Beautiful and Weekend Wanderings).
 This makes your life easier by not having to write completely original content for every post.
 Added bonus: Series like these keep your readers engaged and coming back for more each and every week.
 Win-win!